Loving You

 A glimpse of your soul, dear, I’ll cherish forevermore.

 I always wondered if I would ever get to feel love again.
 The butterflies in your stomach, the tightness you feel when talking to them, the worried nervousness that makes you act like a silly child.
-Such was a thing of dreams and fantasy, or reserved for the young, untainted soul who has yet to be disappointed by how human an individual can be.
-It is a tragedy to learn that everyone is as confused and flawed as themselves.
-We are all just dumb kids trying to figure out the world, teddy bear in one hand, tear-stained blanket on the other.
+Such was a thing of dreams and fantasy, or reserved for the young, untainted soul who has yet to be disappointed by how human another can be.
+It is a tragedy to learn that everyone is as confused and flawed as oneself.
+We are all just children trying to figure out the world, teddy bear in one hand, tear-stained blanket on the other.

-As years pass, the heavier life feels.
-The hopeful child slowly grows into a cynical adult, smarter yet sad.
+As years pass, the heavier life felt.
+The hopeful child slowly grows into a cynical adult, smarter yet sadder.
 “Love is a thing for children”, he tells himself, “I can never love nor feel love again”.
-Mature relationships were a pain, struggles that inevitably came to a disappointing end.
+Relationships were a pain, struggles that inevitably came to a disappointing end.
 Yet, something in me did not want to give up on love, romance, and fantasy.
 A spark that was filled with hope, igniting my passions every now and then.

 Broken